 The minimum size of a compaction lot shall be 100 tons.
 If the compaction lot is between 101 and 1000 tons, the Engineer shall randomly determine four compaction acceptance test locations.
 If the compaction lot is between 1001 and 1500 tons, the Engineer shall randomly determine six compaction acceptance test locations.
 If the compaction lot is between 1501 and 2000 tons, the Engineer shall randomly determine eight compaction acceptance test locations.
-If the compactions.
-If the compaction set locations is greater than 2000 tons, the Engineer shall randomly determine eight randomly determine two compaction acceptance test locations per 500 tons.
+If the compaction lot is greater than 2000 tons, the Engineer shall randomly determine eight randomly determine two compaction acceptance test locations per 500 tons.